 Invite students to take part in a 1:1 Strengths Coaching to teach them how to leverage their strengths.
 As pre-work, the student completes Wingfinder to gain more self-awareness.
 Building on the student’s self-insight, you can coach the student on how to best communicate their strengths and weaknesses, illustrated by real life examples.

 Ask students to send you both their Talent Passport and individual Feedback Report before the coaching session.
 The one-page Talent Passport summarizes their top 4 strengths and describes the behaviours that come naturally to the individual and the behaviours that might raise challenges.

 The individual Feedback Report can be the focus of the coaching session.
 It elaborately analyses the student’s strengths split into the four key personality factors and includes a coaching plan.
 The following example feedback report is a great basis to learn how to interpret the report which can then be used as coaching guidance.

 Here you find all activities that we offer to students and which could be leveraged as pre-work.
 Ranging from exploring your strengths, to preparing for your application and interview.
+Either work through the individual activities below, or take the interactive Develop yourself with wingfinder e-learning that uses a short quiz to identify which activities you need to focus on the most.
 Give students wings to land their dream job.